Fauntleroy/relay.js/README.md

 ## Configuration

-Relay.js supports simple server configuration via `config.json`.
-As time goes on, more configuration options will be added.
-Presently, the following parameters are supported:
+Relay.js supports simple server configuration via `config.js` and URL parameters.
+The `config.js` file must simply export a javascript object with the desired properties filled in.
+Current configuration options are as follows:

 * **max_connections** *integer* - The maximum number of connections that can be made from a single client.
+When `presets.server` is set, this will default to **1**.
 * **preset_server** *object* - An object specifying a preset server to connect to.
 This limits the user to a single connection to just this server.
 Parameters are **host**, **port**, and **password**.
 * **suggested_channels** *array* - An array of channels that populate the 'Channels' input on the connect dialog.